lsdopen/ahoy/docs/running.md

 # Running Ahoy

-In order to run Ahoy in development, some prerequisites are required.
+In order to run Ahoy in development, some prerequisites are required, namely Keycloak, ArgoCD and Sealed Secrets.

-Ahoy makes use of Keycloak, ArgoCD and Sealed Secrets in order to manage releases.

 ## Ahoy helm chart